 3. Hardwood Floors: I love hardwood floors.
 Love ‘em.
 To me, they’re essential.
 Not only do they give a cheap apartment a more expensive feel, they are easy to clean and they give any apartment that historic vintage feel that I’m obsessed with, even in plastic-y La-La Land.
 Unfortunately for me, LA, in keeping with its cookie-cutter motelian sort of vibe, decided to normalize the combination of carpets and hardwood floors and even (gasp!) all carpet.

-To help identify the things that are important to me/must haves, I used HotPad’s helpful My Perfect Place worksheet.
-Since then I have also discovered the even more comprehensive MyFirstApartment’s Apartment Hunter’s Checklist.
+To help identify various LA suburbs, check out Rentberry.
+I have also discovered the even more comprehensive MyFirstApartment’s Apartment Hunter’s Checklist.
 They are both great tools when you first get started.
 There are other features I would love to have (read: air-conditioning, chandeliers in every room including the loo) but alas we all must compromise.
 Creating your list before you start will help eliminate bad choices and save you tons of time and energy.
 If you plan on living with a roommate, have them create one too and then compare.
 This will eliminate problems later on.
 For example, is an apartment without air-conditioning a deal breaker for your roommate but something you couldn’t care less about?
 Working this out in the beginning can help streamline your search.

 How I’m looking for it: The how is just as important as the what.
 Together, these two questions will team up to produce my dream apartment.
 To embark on this hunt, I’ll be using a variety of internet resources that I’ve heard good things about or have had personal successes with, as well as the tried and true method of pounding the pavement.
 Now, I have the advantage of being in this city while I look since a friend (and future roomie) is letting me crash on her couch (highly recommended) and I have had the opportunity to explore the neighborhoods, but if you are doing it long distance, never fear!
 Check out the MyFirstApartment’s LA City Guide as a starting point and try to sublet while you look.